About

 My Background

 I wanted to teach for as long as I can remember.
 Elementary school interested me, then high school, but I somehow ended up teaching at the middle grade level — the age range I hated most growing up.
 But, as it turned out, I loved teaching middle schoolers.
-They are still young, so they don’t sass you as much, but not so young their teeth are falling out in class (although, I did have one very physically immature 7th grader lose a tooth one year!)
+They are still young, so they don’t sass you as much, but not so young their teeth are falling out in class (although, I did have one very young 7th grader lose a tooth one year!)
 They are also old enough to have relatively intelligent conversations.
 The best of both worlds.

 I taught at a private school for four years: 3rd grade, 5th and 6th grade humanities, 7th – 8th grade girl’s P.E., yearbook, speech, and life skills class.
 Private schools like to get the most out of their teachers. 🙂